jaldabaoth-code/Heroku-Project/README.md

          6. In your terminal run : `git push heroku master` OR `git push heroku master` (main or master, depends on your branch)

    6. Connect on your postgreSQL
-      1. In your terminal run : `sudo su - postgres`
+      1. In heroku dashboard click on your project
-      2. Enter your password
+      2. Go to Resources and click to <b>Heroku Postgres</b>
-      3. In heroku dashboard click on your project
+      3. A new page will open, click to Settings
-      4. Go to Resources and click to <b>Heroku Postgres</b>
+      4. Unfold <b>Database Credentials</b>, you will get your database information
-      5. A new page will open, click to Settings
+      5. In your terminal run : `sudo su - postgres`
-      6. unfold <b>Database Credentials</b>, you will get your database informationss
+      6. Enter your password
       7. In your terminal run : `psql --host=heroku_host_name  --port=5432 --username=heroku_username --password --dbname=heroku_database_name`
       8. Enter heroku database password